Home Dogs Gastroenteritis in Dogs: Diarrhoea, Vomiting and Stomach Pain in Dogs

 Gastroenteritis typically causes (loose motion) diarrhoea and vomiting in dogs.

 Brown and white puppy, approximately 60 days old, held up by one gloved hand and examined by another with a stethoscope.
 Puppies are particularly vulnerable to gastroenteritis.
-Even after vaccines gastroenteritis in dogs can happen due to toxicosis, poisoning, indigestion and protozoal infections.
+Even after vaccination, gastroenteritis in dogs can happen due to toxicosis, poisoning, indigestion and protozoal infections.

 Gastroenteritis in dogs can be present at any age, but puppies are particularly predisposed.
 Gastroenteritis demands immediate veterinary attention.